 usWin) metrics.
 Depending on which OS you’re on and which application you’re in, a different set is used for rendering the font on the screen.

 Unfortunately, all of these values relate to each other in a pretty complicated way.
-Fortunately, Glyphs does its best to calculate them based on the vertical metrics you enter for each of your masters.
-This might lead to problems, however, if these values change between masters.
+Fortunately, Glyphs does its best to calculate them based on the vertical metrics you enter for each of your masters: ascender, cap height, x-height and descender.
+You may run into problems, however, if these values change between masters.

-And in order to avoid vertical jumping between different fonts of your family, it is a good idea to synchronise all values across all masters.
-You will do this with Custom Parameters in File > Font Info > Masters (Cmd-I).
+So, in order to avoid vertical jumps when you switch between different fonts of your family, it is a good idea to synchronise all values across all masters.
+You will do this with custom parameters in File > Font Info > Masters (Cmd-I).
 Set the values in one master, then copy and paste the parameters into the Custom Parameters fields of all other masters.

 hhea refers to the

-hhea knows three vertical metrics values.
-(For convenience, I’ll use the Custom Parameter names that Glyphs uses.)
+hhea table knows three vertical metrics values.
+For convenience, I will list them here with the custom parameter names that Glyphs uses:

 hheaAscender: the height of the ascenders in units